 The book is tightly structured into four parts.
 The first part, called "Haunted by Music," discusses ways music can take hold of the brain.
 He tells of a doctor who, after he is struck by lightening, becomes obsessed with music.
 He talks of musical seizures and hallucinations.
 He discusses brainworms (tunes our brains latch onto and cannot seem to stop repeating).

 Personally, my brainworms are usually annoying Barney tunes or ditties from commercials.
 However, the whole time I was reading this book, I had a new brainworm take hold.
 It was a song I have listened to on numerous occasions, sung by The Salvation Army's Chicago Staff Band, called "The Rhythm of Life."
-Just as the book described, I could actually hear the music in my mind as if it were being performed right in front of me .
+Just as the book described, I could actually hear the music in my mind as if being performed right in front of me .
 I even heard it right down to the nuances of the individual voices of people I know who were singing on the recording.

 The words are an entirely fitting accompaniment to Sack's book:

 The rhythm of life is a powerful beat,

 Puts a tingle in your fingers and a tingle in your feet,

 Rhythm on the inside, rhythm on the street,